hanafinur98/StockScan/README.md

 # StockScan
-QR Scanner for tracking stock based on flutter
+QR Scanner for tracking stock based on flutter.

 How to run:
 1. Import to android studio